Efficient evaluation of quantum observables using entangled measurements: Results

-We also evaluated additional CNOT gate effects using real quantum computers, IBM Q Tokyo and IBM Q Poughkeepsie (see Table~\ref{tb:cnotexp}).
-Note that both IBM Q Tokyo and Poughkeepsie have 20 qubits.
-We picked up the pair of qubits with the best fidelity based on the property data of the devices when we executed the circuits.
-We observe that the grouping with a Bell measurement achieved comparable expectation value with less standard error compared with no-grouping.
+We also evaluated additional CNOT gate effects using real quantum computers, IBM Q Tokyo and IBM Q Poughkeepsie (Table~\ref{tb:cnotexp}).
+Note that both have 20 qubits.
+We picked out the pair of qubits with the best fidelity based on the property data of the devices when we executed the circuits.
+The properties of the devices, including connectivity and error distributions, can be found in the literature\cite{Corcoles2019}.
+We observed that the grouping obtained using the Bell measurement achieved comparable expectation value with less standard error compared with the no-grouping type.
 These experiments suggest that readout error has a significant influence (more than the additional two-qubit error).